agile-ts/documentation/docs/Interfaces.md

 ## `StatePersistentConfig`

-This is the `StatePersistentConfig` Interface, and it is used as configuration object in the `persist()` function of a State.
+The `StatePersistentConfigInterface` is used as configuration object in functions like `persist()`.
-Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
 ```ts
 export interface StatePersistentConfigInterface {